 Photo Benjamin Vnuk, Åhléns, Mood Stockholm: Mathias Nordgren.

-This is an article from Fagerhult's latest issue of The Innovator.
+This is an article from Fagerhult's magazine The Innovator.